Thematiq/DarwinSimulation/README.md

 ## Saving mean statistic for a period of time

 User can also gather mean statistics from a given period.
-To do so, type in duration to the text field *Duration*, and the filename.
+To do so, type in duration to the text field *Number of ages*, and the filename.
 After that, you can hit *Generate* button.
 The simulation will wait till the end of the period, saving average data to the specified file.

 ---